xavigm/Flask-skel/README.md

-# Flask-skel
-Flask skeleton with HTML5 template
+# Flask skeleton with HTML5 template to init new web projects